 Ceduna kids benefit from Healthy Ears - Better Hearing, Better Listening

-Aboriginal children living near Ceduna are benefitting from an ear health clinic established through RDWA’s Outreach suite of visiting specialist health services.
+Aboriginal children living near Ceduna are benefitting from an ear health clinic established through RDWA’s Outreach suite of specialist health services.

 The hearing clinics, which will be held on a monthly basis, are able to refer to an Ear, Nose and Throat specialist who also visits Ceduna regularly through the RDWA Outreach programs.